23/08/2013:Minister Deenihan meets descendants from Kerry Orphan Girls in Sydney, Australia

 FRIDAY 23 August 2013: Jimmy Deenihan T.D, Minister for Arts, Heritage and the Gaeltacht will attend the International Famine Commemoration event at Hyde Park Barracks in Sydney, Australia this Sunday.

 The event will take place at a monument which was designed to commemorate the arrival in Australia of over 4,000 single young women, many of whom were teenaged orphans.
 They arrived under a special emigration scheme designed to resettle destitute girls from the workhouses of Ireland during the Great Famine.
-While there the Minister will meet a number of people who were descendents of these orphan girls from Kerry.
+While there the Minister will meet a number of people who were descendants of these orphan girls from Kerry.